 On the south end of town, a two-lane highway leads under a concrete welcome archway that proclaims the “Ruta de Los Cenotes.”
 The painting on the welcome archway was well worn and faded, which should have been a sign of things to come.
 However, we figured this was a well-worn tourist trail and off we went.
 [NOTE: As of November 2016, the archway has been removed and the entrance to the Ruta de los Cenotes appears to be under construction.
 Perhaps a new sign is coming.
 The Route is open for business.]

 Driving along the road we passed a number of small inns and haciendas – all closed and in terrible states of disrepair.
-It was soon clear to us that the heyday of the Ruta de Los Cenotes was long over.
+It was soon clear to us that the heyday of the Ruta de Los Cenotes in Mexico was long over.
 However, we soldiered on, driving west in search of the cenotes.
 Our goal was to visit at least one open cenote and one closed one.
 Closed cenotes are essentially caves full of fresh water with a small access hole in the roof or on one side.
 Open cenotes have had their roofs cave in, so they are essentially small fresh water lakes.

 Laura had previously visited this area as part of a cenotes tour.
 As we drove on, we had the realization that some cenotes tours take visitors to private cenotes, not accessible to folks like us on a do-it-yourself, independent cenote tour.